RedBeret/AIChatPoweredEcommerce/README.md

 - **Product Management**
     - **Dynamic Product Listings**: Our product listings are dynamic and integrated with the backend to ensure real-time updates.
 Products are displayed with customizable options, allowing users to filter and select based on their preferences.
 This integration ensures that product availability and details are always up to date.
     - **Product Detail Pages**: Each product has a detailed page that provides comprehensive information, including descriptions, images, and customizable options.
 These pages are designed to give users a clear understanding of the product, aiding in their purchasing decision.

-- **AI-Powered Features**
-    - **AI Chat Support**: To enhance customer service, our platform features AI-powered chat support, utilizing both Voiceflow and OpenAI's ChatGPT.
-This system offers real-time responses to customer inquiries, ranging from product questions to support requests, providing a seamless support experience.
-    - **Personalized Shopping Recommendations**: While the platform focuses on AI chat support, integrating personalized shopping recommendations through AI analysis of user behavior and preferences represents a potential area for future enhancement, aiming to tailor the shopping experience to individual user needs.

 - **Shopping and Checkout Process**
     - **Interactive Shopping Cart Experience**: The shopping cart is designed for an interactive and user-friendly experience.
 Users can add items, adjust quantities, and review their selections before proceeding to checkout.
 This functionality ensures a smooth transition from browsing to purchasing.